inspired by canada’s raw, rich land

 Chef John proved his culinary prowess, taking home the gold award at the prestigious 2014 Gold Medal Plates competition after going head-to-head with nine of Toronto’s finest culinary masters at the prestigious culinary event.

 At Canoe, Chef John was able to take his cooking to the next level as he is constantly inspired by quality Canadian ingredients, a revelation that came as a result of his travels abroad.

 In 2015, Chef John was appointed District Executive Chef of Oliver & Bonacini Restaurants.
-In this role, he oversees the culinary direction at Canoe, Auberge du Pommier, Jump, and the newly opened Liberty Commons at Big Rock Brewery.
+In this role, he oversees the culinary direction at Canoe, Auberge du Pommier, Jump, Biff’s Bistro, Liberty Commons at Big Rock Brewery and Maison Selby.

 Executive Chef – Ron McKinlay

 Having landed in Toronto just a few years ago, Chef Ron McKinlay brings over 10 years of international cooking experience in renowned restaurants across the U.K., Australia and the Middle East.

 Chef Ron has always loved food – whether he was digging in to his mom’s homemade Sunday roast or mixing up waffle batter on Saturday morning.
 After completing a Culinary Arts diploma in his hometown of Vancouver, he took off to New Zealand to play competitive rugby and travel abroad, until an unfortunate injury ended his career in his early 20s.
 That’s when he decided to move back to Canada and give cooking a shot.